Visual Arts Graduate Programs

 The University reviews the application with regard to admissions requirements, and the Visual Arts Graduate Committee evaluates the portfolio.

 What should I include in my MA portfolio?

 8-10 recent work samples, with up to 4 additional related samples (including titles, media, size, and year completed); an artist statement/statement of intent (500 word limit) that discusses the applicant's artwork, including concept, context, and craft, as well as goals and reasons for pursuing graduate study; and contact information for two references.

 What should I include in my MFA portfolio?

 15-20 recent work samples (including titles, media, size, and year completed) that demonstrate a sustained exploration of the prospective area of interest; resume; two letters of recommendation; an artist statement/statement of intent (500 word limit) that discusses the applicant's artwork, including concept, context, and craft, as well as goals and reasons for pursuing graduate study; and copies of complete Academic Records (transcripts), including institutions attended, overall Grade Point Average, and degree/s completed.

 I make videos; what kind of portfolio should I submit?

 A minimum of three videos that demonstrate a sustained exploration of Video Art should be made available for the Graduate Committee to review; the videos should be accessible through a link to a personal website or a video hosting platform.
 Cumulative length of all videos should not exceed ten minutes.

 Not recommended: technical demos, trailers, computer animation.
 Note that the video area is separate from the animation area, which does not have a graduate program.
 Also note that students interested in conventional cinema should contact the CTVA department.

-No. Please do not send animation portfolios.
+No. Please do not apply with Animation or Communication Design portfolios.